Andrew199617/create-react/README.md

 - Fixed bug that caused certain methods to not maintain inheritance properly.
   - Deeply nested methods are getting maintain properly.
 - Improved Debugging.
+- Fix bug in development environment where we tried to set proptypes from null obj.

 ## 1.1.0+